Categories in Tantra

 When various people with special abilities are able to see auras, or a medium sees past and future lives, is this dealing with the nirvanic level?

 No, it’s not.
 That’s still a samsaric level.
-Auras, energy – Buddhism doesn’t really speak about auras, as such, but, in any case, the subtle energy system with all these channels and so on – that’s samsaric.
-So auras would be in that same type of category.
-Being able to see past and future lives, what you see or know is samsaric.
+Auras, energy – Buddhism doesn’t really speak about auras, as such, but in any case, the subtle energy system with all these channels and so on – that’s samsaric.
+Auras would be in that same type of category.
+Being able to see past and future lives, what we see or know is samsaric.
 These are samsaric levels.

-Now of course the question is whether or not you actually are aware of these things with eye consciousness and ear consciousness, or whether it’s mental consciousness that has these extraphysical powers.
+Now, of course, the question is whether or not we actually are aware of these things with eye consciousness and ear consciousness, or whether it’s mental consciousness that has these extraphysical powers.
 There’s a list of them, of the extraphysical powers that one can achieve.
 They’re the byproducts of having a stilled and settled state of mind, shamatha.
-That’s a perfectly concentrated state of mind with the sense of fitness that goes with that.
-And one gets these various abilities.
-But, as I say, there’s a difference of opinion as to whether those are with eye consciousness, or mental consciousness, or whatever.
-But they’re all – within that list, I believe it’s called the deep awareness eyes, which only a Buddha has.
-So that’s why it’s hard to classify them as a whole.
-But in any case they are – aside from that – they’re all taking as their object samsaric objects, samsaric things.
+That’s a perfectly concentrated state of mind with the sense of fitness that goes with that, and one gets these various abilities.
+As I say, there’s a difference of opinion as to whether those are with eye consciousness, or mental consciousness, or whatever, but they’re all within that list.
+I believe it’s called the deep awareness eyes, which only a Buddha has.
+That’s why it’s hard to classify them as a whole.
+In any case, they are – aside from that – they’re all taking as their object samsaric objects, samsaric things.

 Serkong Rinpoche use to explain this very nicely.
-That when you buy a bag of rice in the bazaar it comes in a paper bag – or in a newspaper, or something like that, depending on where we buy it – and although you get the paper bag along with the rice, your purpose of buying it was not to get the paper bag.
-You wanted to get the rice.
-Whether you wanted the paper bag or not, you got the paper bag along with it, that it was in.
-So similarly what we are aiming for in the shamatha practice is the state of mind of shamatha, this stilled and settled perfectly concentrated state of mind.
-And whether you want it or not, these extrasensory abilities come with it.
+That when we buy a bag of rice in the bazaar, it comes in a paper bag – or in a newspaper, or something like that, depending on where we buy it – and although we get the paper bag along with the rice, our purpose of buying it was not to get the paper bag; we wanted to get the rice.
+Whether we wanted the paper bag or not, we got the paper bag along with it, that it was in.
+Similarly, what we are aiming for in the shamatha practice is the state of mind of shamatha, this stilled and settled perfectly concentrated state of mind.
+Whether we want it or not, these extrasensory abilities come with it.

 Now despite that, Atisha, in Lamp to the Path, puts a big emphasis on these extrasensory powers and says that they’re really necessary for being able to help others more than we normally are.
-Because with these we can see much further than the ordinary eyes when there is danger and we can hear when there’s danger.
-If we’re a little bit aware of past and future lives – usually the emphasis is on past lives – you have a clearer idea of what somebody’s problems might be.
-If you can read somebody’s mind, who’s not communicative, you can also have a better idea of what their problems are, what their difficulties are.
-So they’re very useful for being able to help others, but one doesn’t aim just for those.
+Because with these, we can see much further than the ordinary eyes when there is danger, and we can hear when there’s danger.
+If we’re a little bit aware of past and future lives – usually the emphasis is on past lives – we have a clearer idea of what somebody’s problems might be.
+If we can read somebody’s mind, who’s not communicative, we can also have a better idea of what their problems are, what their difficulties are.
+They’re very useful for being able to help others, but one doesn’t aim just for those.

 Mantra Recitation

 I doubt that.
 I think what affects the energy winds a little bit more would be mantra recitation.
 Because that adds a certain rhythm to the breath, and that affects the rhythm of the energies in the body.
-I suppose it’s a little bit like – what is it called – alpha wave biofeedback, or something like that.
-Neuro-feedback.
-Where you generate a certain frequency of brain wave and reinforce it.
-I think with a mantra you generate a certain – something similar to that – a certain frequency.
-This is one of the benefits of the recitations being in such a perfect meter, because also that makes a much smoother flow of your energy when you recite it, and that helps to calm the energies within our bodies.
+I suppose it’s a little bit like – what is it called – alpha wave biofeedback, or something like that, or neuro-feedback, where we generate a certain frequency of brain wave and reinforce it.
+I think with a mantra, we generate a certain – something similar to that – a certain frequency.
+This is one of the benefits of the recitations being in such a perfect meter because it also makes a much smoother flow of our energy when we recite it, and that helps to calm the energies within our bodies.

 Is it necessary to recite a mantra with a specific rhythm?

 The mantra has a rhythm to it.
-I mean, you could sing the mantra differently, you know, OM MANI PADME HUM, OM MANI PADME HUM reciting or OM MANI PADME HUM singing.
+I mean, we could sing the mantra differently, you know, OM MANI PADME HUM, OM MANI PADME HUM reciting or OM MANI PADME HUM singing.
 That’s singing.
-But just OM MANI PADME HUM by itself has a certain shaping of the breath.
-At least this is the theory.
+However, just OM MANI PADME HUM by itself has a certain shaping of the breath, at least this is the theory.

 What is the nature of a mantra, and how do we recite this?

 His Holiness the Dalai Lama always emphasizes the importance of reciting mantras (if we have a choice) according to the Sanskrit pronunciation.
-Although of course we can’t be absolutely positive how it was pronounced in Sanskrit 2000 years ago, but particularly that deals with certain letters that are pronounced differently in different modern dialects.
-But in any case it’s quite clear from the rules of Sanskrit grammar whether they’re long syllables, short syllables, and so on, since most of the mantras are made up of Sanskrit words.
-But then also there are certain, I wouldn’t say nonsense words, but words that are just there for the sound quality.
-ILI DILI SILI MILI, these sort of words that are in some of the mantras, that actually are codes for various meanings, depending on where the letter that’s in it is in the alphabet, and so on.
+Although, of course, we can’t be absolutely positive how it was pronounced in Sanskrit 2000 years ago, but particularly that deals with certain letters that are pronounced differently in different modern dialects.
+In any case, it’s quite clear from the rules of Sanskrit grammar, whether they’re long syllables, short syllables, and so on, since most of the mantras are made up of Sanskrit words.
+Then also there are certain, I wouldn’t say nonsense words, but words that are just there for the sound quality, such as ILI DILI SILI MILI, these sorts of words that are in some of the mantras, that actually are codes for various meanings, depending on where the letter that’s in them is in the alphabet, and so on.

-But, in any case, the Tibetans don’t pronounce the mantras exactly the same way as they would be pronounced in Sanskrit.
-“Vajra” for instance, as in Vajrapani – OM VAJRAPANI HUM – the Tibetans would say OM BENZAPANI HUM.
-Vajrasattva they pronounce “benzasato.”
-So this is clearly a different pronunciation.
-And when it goes into other Asian languages – “vajra,” the Mongolians pronounce it “ochir,” and in Chinese it’s pronounced even more differently, and in Japanese (pronouncing the Chinese characters) it’s pronounced even more differently.
+In any case, the Tibetans don’t pronounce the mantras exactly the same way as they would be pronounced in Sanskrit.
+“Vajra,” for instance, as in Vajrapani – OM VAJRAPANI HUM – the Tibetans would say OM BENZAPANI HUNG.
+Vajrasattva, they pronounce “benzasato.”
+This is clearly a different pronunciation.
+When it goes into other Asian languages – “vajra,” the Mongolians pronounce it “ochir,” and in Chinese, it’s pronounced even more differently, and in Japanese (pronouncing the Chinese characters), it’s pronounced even more differently.

-So then the question is: is it effective to pronounce them in a different way from the original meaning?
-And you’d have to say that it can be.
-Because, obviously, great Tibetan lamas who pronounce it in the Tibetan way have realizations based on that.
-So you can’t say that the power of a mantra is established totally on the side of the sound, on the side of the mantra.
-It arises dependently on the mental continuum, and the attitude, faith, confidence in them, and so on, that the person has.
+Then the question is, is it effective to pronounce them in a different way from the original meaning?
+We’d have to say that it can be.
+Because, obviously, great Tibetan lamas who pronounce them in the Tibetan way have realizations based on that.
+So, we can’t say that the power of a mantra is established totally on the side of the sound, on the side of the mantra.
+It arises dependently on the mental continuum, and the attitude, faith, confidence in them, and so on that the person has.
 As in the example of the person who brought home a dog’s tooth, and said it was the tooth of the Buddha, to the mother who wanted this from India.
-So it’s really hard to say what is the special value of the sounds of the mantra.
+It’s really hard to say what is the special value of the sounds of the mantra.
 Sanskrit is the revered holy language that all the Buddhists respect.
-But they do that, I think, based on the system of the Vedas, in which the sound of the Sanskrit language is taken as something very holy, and so the Buddhists inherit that, as well as do the other various other Indian systems.
-So it’s hard to say.
+However, they do that, I think, based on the system of the Vedas, in which the sound of the Sanskrit language is taken as something very holy, and so the Buddhists inherit that, as well as do the other various other Indian systems.
+It’s hard to say.

-Can you say the effectiveness and power of the mantra is establishedby the rhythm, whether you say “benza” or “vajra”?
-Again you couldn’t say that it’s established from the side of the sound itself.
-Does that mean that you could say anything?
+Can we say the effectiveness and power of the mantra is established by the rhythm, whether we say “benza” or “vajra”?
+Again, we couldn’t say that it’s established from the side of the sound itself.
+Does that mean that we could say anything?

 The Role of Lineage Inspiration